 Actually, the purchase of this charger was done on a whim.
 According to the motto: "Oh, I'll just test it!".
-I've been using the charger for a few days now and I have to say: It's one of the best battery chargers I've got in recent years!
-Of course, I also have what I have recommended a number of times Technoline BC 700, which is microprocessor-controlled and can charge up to 4 NiMH batteries (AA or AAA) independently, but if you are using less common types of batteries like the 18650 If you have batteries and the like, you won't get very far with the BC 700.
+I've been using the charger for a few days now and I have to say: It's one of the best battery chargers I've gotten in recent years!
+Of course, I also have the one that I have recommended more often Technoline BC 700, which is microprocessor-controlled and can charge up to 4 NiMH batteries (AA or AAA) independently, but if you are using less common types of batteries like the 18650 If you have batteries and the like, you won't get very far with the BC 700.

 I like the Olight UC extremely well, which is why I dedicated this catchy article title to it.
 Of course, it's not the best in every respect, but it's been a battery charger for a long time that I can name as a recommendation - not least because it's extremely small, light and flexible in use.

-If you just want to read the advantages and disadvantages quickly and do not feel like "consuming" the entire article, you will find my pros and cons here in a nutshell:
+If you just want to quickly read the advantages and disadvantages and don't feel like "consuming" the entire article, you will find my pros and cons here in brief:

 And here is the shopping link for you: Buy Olight UC on Amazon. ;-)

-If you look at the Olight UC USB battery charger, you will be surprised at the "very manageable" size of the device.
-There really isn't too much here.
-All in all, only a USB plug with integrated charging electronics, a cable junction and two magnetic, round metal caps that make contact with the battery poles.
-That’s it.
+When you look at the Olight UC USB Battery Charger, the first thing that strikes you is the “very manageable” size of the device.
+There really isn't too much to it here.
+All in all, it's actually just a USB connector with integrated charging electronics, a cable branch and two magnetic, round metal caps that make contact with the battery's poles.
+That's it.

 I jokingly said that this would be the right battery charger if you are an ultralight backpacker on the go.
 But there is probably more to it than I thought at first, because a lighter charger that can also be used flexibly will be difficult to find.

-If you look at the graphic that shows which battery types this device is compatible with, you will get big eyes.
-I would like to briefly list the complete list in writing so that you can "google" it:
+When you look at the graphic that shows which battery types this device is compatible with, your eyes widen.
+I would like to give the complete list here in writing so that you can also “google” it: